timothy-huang/my_blog/_posts/2022-05-20-The book that changed my life.md

 I picked up *How to Win Friends and Influence People* in my freshman year of high school.
 At the time, I was trying to assert myself more, and I must have been drawn to words like "win" and "influence."
 It couldn't have been because I wanted people to like me and be my friend.
 That would be so lame, am I right?

-The number one lesson that still sticks with me is to *listen, and be genuinely interested in other people.*
+The number one lesson from the book that stuck with me is to *listen, and be genuinely interested in other people*.

+When we're talking to someone who's genuinely interested in what we have to say, it's the most amazing feeling in the world.

 In my freshman year of high school, the world revolved around me.
-What did I want to do?
 What were my goals?
 My passions?
-And how do I get people to like me?
-Dale Carnegie taught me that I should be thinking about *others.* And it needs to be genuine.
-If you're caring and considerate towards others, then people will naturally be drawn to you and like you more.
+How do I impress other people and get them to like me?
+Dale Carnegie taught me that I should be thinking about *others.* If you're genuinely interested in what others have to say and just *listen*, then people will naturally be drawn to you and like you more.

 It's been a long time since I read *How to Win Friends and Influence People*.
 I've never re-read or bought a copy of the book, despite it being so influential on my life.